bruderstein/unexpected-react/README.md

 * [DONE] There are some performance optimisations to do.
 The performance suffers a bit due to the possible asynchronous nature of the inline assertions.
 Most of the time these will be synchronous, and hence we don't need to pay the price.
-* (started) `queried for` implementation
+* (DONE) `queried for` implementation
-* (started) Directly calling events on both the shallow renderer, and the full virtual DOM renderer
+* (DONE) Directly calling events on both the shallow renderer, and the full virtual DOM renderer
+* Improve output further

 # Contributing